 - 1. The student must have passed the required DVLS-0101 Building Academic Success class while on academic probation. - 2.
 The student must not have surpassed the maximum number of absences in any class while on probation.
-(Special circumstances may be considered regarding this data: e.g., serious personal or family illness.)

-- 3. The student must have earned a 1.67 GPA for the semester on probation. - 4.
+(Special circumstances may be considered regarding this data: e.g., serious personal or family illness.) - 3.
+The student must have earned a 1.67 GPA for the semester on probation. - 4.
 The student's cumulative GPA after the semester on probation is 1.85 or higher.

-If the student meets these qualifications, the Academic Dean will consider other factors such as input from faculty about the student and mitigating circumstances to determine if an appeal will be granted.
+If the student meets these qualifications, the Vice President for Academic Affairs will consider other factors such as input from faculty about the student and mitigating circumstances to determine if an appeal will be granted.
 A suspension appeal will not be granted in consecutive terms.

-If an appeal is granted, students will be allowed to continue on Academic Probation and will be limited to 13 hours, may not be qualified for any financial aid, and may not participate in extracurricular activities such as intercollegiate sports practices, leadership roles with ministry teams, and other travel representing the College.
+If an appeal is granted, students will be allowed to continue on Academic Probation and will be limited to 13 hours, may not be qualified for any financial aid, and may be limited from participating in extra-curricular activities such as intercollegiate sports practices, leadership roles with ministry teams, and other travel representing the College.
 Kingdom Week travel is allowed.
 Students who do not improve their cumulative GPA at the end of the semester will be academically suspended and not eligible for appeal.